prescode/open-fda-data-pipeline/README.md

 ### Deploying / Publishing

+1. Create S3 buckets for:
+   1. urls
+   2. raw data
+   3. clean data
+2. For each function
-1. Create Lambda function via CLI or console
+   1. Create Lambda functions via CLI or console
+   2. Create Lambda IAM role with permissions to write to S3 bucket (and Elasticsearch for "load" function)
-2. Upload `package.zip`
+   3. Upload `package.zip` from build folder
-3. Update
+   4. Update handler name to match name of python file (e.g. `load.lambda_handler`)
+   5. Add environment variables defined in the python file
+   6. Set environment variables
+   7. Update basic settings: memory and timeout
+   8. Add trigger as S3 put from configured S3 bucket (except for url-search)
+3. Create empty test event in url-search lambda and trigger it manually using the "Test" button

 ## Features